Mona400/Problem-Solving-Training/level-3/README.md

 [[dynamic-programming-2](/level-3/hackerearth/dynamic-programming-2)],
 [[advanced-data-structures-1](/level-3/hackerearth/advanced-data-structures-1)],
 [[advanced-data-structures-2](/level-3/hackerearth/advanced-data-structures-2)],
 each sheet of them divided into (string, graph, greedy, mathematics, number theory, dynamic programming, advanced data structures).
-These sheets were ordered based on the problem difficulty and grouped by the problem topic.
+These phases were ordered based on the problem difficulty and grouped by the problem topic.
 Finally, each sheet contains ~120 problems.

 <table>
     <thead>